Texas A&M University Corps of Cadets: Corps Life

 Today, cadets no longer occupy all of the student housing on campus.
-The Corps is housed only in the dorms located in what is now called " the Quadrangle, a.k.a. "the Quad".
+The Corps is housed only in the dorms located in what is now called the Quadrangle, a.k.a. "the Quad".
 They are divided into companies, batteries, and squadrons, and serve as the basic units of the Corps of Cadets.
 These units are aligned by ROTC affiliation under a Navy/Marine Regiment, an Air Force Wing, an Army Brigade, a veteran's company, and the Combined Band.

-There are normally two Corps formations each day—one in the morning and one in the evening to observe the raising and lowering of the American Flag before marching to Duncan Dining Hall for chow.
+There are normally two Corps formations each day—one in the morning and one in the evening to observe the raising and lowering of the American flag before marching to Duncan Dining Hall for chow.
 In addition to college classes, cadets participate in daily Corps activities.
-These can range from intramural sport events, helping the local community, and unit physical fitness to school football games, trips to military bases, and marksmanship instruction at the rifle range.
+These can range from intramural sporting events, helping the local community, and unit physical fitness to school football games, trips to military bases, and marksmanship instruction at the rifle range.